LOCATION: Mendel Hall

 PHONE: (603) 897-8291

-Rivier's biology program prepares you to explore careers in some of the fastest developing fields in science, such as genetics, biotechnology, and research.
+Rivier's biology program prepares you to explore careers in some of the hottest and fastest developing fields in science, such as genetics, biotechnology, and research.
 You'll gain a strong foundation in scientific inquiry and critical thinking and develop the communications skills essential to success in the workplace.
 Students conduct sophisticated laboratory diagnostic procedures in courses such as microbiology and immunology, and test their knowledge and develop skills through real-world assignments.

 The Biology Department prepares students for careers in research, graduate studies, medical school, and more.
 It focuses upon developing individuals capable of thinking, judging, and analyzing problems in a significantly rigorous way.